-Metrics Performance Measure Board Assessment of Performance WE PUT PEOPLE FIRST Employee Retention Low voluntary turnover < 12% Not Meeting Employee Engagement Improvement in employee engagement scores > 60% Exceeding WE ARE BETTER TOGETH ER Account Management Grow net revenue with top clients > 4% Exceeding Strategic Pursuits Win/loss ratio for strategic pursuits (by number) > 40% Exceeding Win/loss ratio for strategic pursuits (dollar weighted by pursuit value) > 33% Exceeding Backlog Weighted average for each full-time employee > \$130,000 Exceeding Creativity and Innovation Commercialize (i.e. become cash positive) on initiatives funded by Innovation Office > 1 Exceeding WE DO WHAT IS RIGHT Health, Safety, Security and Environment Decrease total recordable injury rate < 0.50 Exceeding Improve leading indicator safety index 1 Exceeding Sustainability Achieve progress towards 2022 Carbon Neutrality Pledge and science based emission reduction target Qualitative Exceeding Quality Management Improve ISO-compliance audit results > 90% Exceeding Corporate Integrity Full-time employee completion rate of annual ethics training > 95% Exceeding WE ARE DRIVEN TO ACHIE EVE Overall Revenue Growth Grow net revenues at a 5-year rolling average rate 10 % Not Meeting Acquisition Growth Increase net revenue through acquisition 12 % Meeting Organic Growth Increase net revenue organic growth (1) 8 % Exceeding Operational Effectiveness Achieve adjusted EBITDA (1) as % of net revenue 15.3 - 16.3% Meeting Project Margin Achieve project margin as % of net revenue 52.0 - 54.0% Exceeding Admin and Marketing Costs Achieve SG&A efficiency as % of net revenue 37.0 - 39.0% Meeting Net Income Achieve adjusted net income (1) > 7.5% Exceeding DSO Management Improve DSO (1) to target < 80 days Not Meeting Provision Reductions Reduce provisions as % of net revenue < 3.9% Exceeding Earnings Growth Grow adjusted diluted EPS (1) annually 22 % Exceeding
+Metrics Performance Measure Board Assessment of Performance WE PUT PEOPLE FIRST Employee Retention Low voluntary turnover < 15% Exceeding Employee Engagement Improvement in employee engagement scores > 60% Exceeding Inclusion & Diversity Support inclusion & diversity initiatives that build upon Stantec's inclusive workplace culture Qualitative Exceeding WE ARE BETTER TOGETH ER Account Management Grow net revenue with top clients > 4% Exceeding Strategic Pursuits Win/loss ratio for strategic pursuits (by number) > 40% Exceeding Win/loss ratio for strategic pursuits (dollar weighted by pursuit value) > 33% Exceeding Backlog Weighted average for each full-time employee > \$150,000 Exceeding Creativity and Innovation Build culture of innovation by growing pipeline of innovative ideas submitted by employees > 5% Exceeding Creativity and Innovation Commercialize (i.e. become cash positive) on initiatives funded by Innovation Office > 1 Not Meeting WE DO WHAT IS RIGHT Health, Safety, Security and Environment Decrease total recordable incident rate < 0.5 Exceeding Improve leading indicator safety index 1.5 Exceeding Sustainability Achieve progress towards 2022 Carbon Neutrality Pledge and science based emission reduction target Qualitative Exceeding Quality Management Improve ISO-compliance audit results > 90% Exceeding Corporate Integrity Full-time employee completion rate of annual ethics training > 95% Exceeding WE ARE DRIVEN TO ACHIE EVE Overall Revenue Growth Grow net revenues at a 5-year rolling average rate 10 % Not Meeting Organic Growth Increase organic net revenue growth (1) 8 % Exceeding Operational Effectiveness Achieve adjusted EBITDA (1) as % of net revenue 16 % Exceeding Project Margin Achieve project margin as % of net revenue 54 % Meeting Admin and Marketing Costs Achieve SG&A efficiency as % of net revenue 38 % Meeting Net Income Achieve adjusted net income (1) > 7.9% Exceeding DSO Management Improve DSO (1) to target < 80 days Exceeding Earnings Growth Grow adjusted diluted EPS (1) annually 8.6 % Exceeding

 (1) Organic growth, adjusted EBITDA, adjusted net income, days sales outstanding (DSO), and adjusted diluted EPS are non-IFRS and other financial measures that do not have a standardized meaning under IFRS and, therefore, may not be comparable to similar measures presented by other issuers.
-Additional disclosure for these non-IFRS and other financial measures, incorporated by reference, is included in the Definitions of Non- IFRS and Other Financial Measures section of our 2022 Annual Report, available on SEDAR at SEDAR.com, EDGAR at sec.gov, and the company's website at stantec.com.
+Additional disclosure for these non-IFRS and other financial measures, incorporated by reference, is included in the Definitions of Non-IFRS and Other Financial Measures section of our 2023 Annual Report, available on SEDAR+ at sedarplus.ca, EDGAR at sec.gov, and the company's website at stantec.com.

-After reviewing the completed scorecard-along with our 2022 financial results and the assessment of our performance against the industry generally-the Corporate Governance and Compensation Committee concluded that the CEO's STIP should be 190% of his target.
+After reviewing the completed scorecard-along with our 2023 financial results and the assessment of our performance against the industry generally-the Corporate Governance and Compensation Committee concluded that the CEO's STIP should be 200% of his target.
 In establishing this award, the CEO and our remaining NEOs received positive credit for the Company's leadership position in sustainability.
 While no formulaic weighting was attached to this accomplishment, Stantec's ESG profile has become an increasingly important factor in weighing the Company's nonfinancial strategic achievements.
 Accordingly, Stantec's strong ESG performance positively influenced our executives' pay (thus establishing a clear link between executive compensation and ESG factors).